adhishluitel/Data-Mining-ECO395M-/HW3_final.md

 Kmeans++.
 Here, we can find different characteristics depending on clusters.
 For example, cluster3 clearly shows higher PC2 value than cluster2 does on average.
-We saw that the more tweets one has made in ‘sports\_fandom’, ‘religion’, ‘parenting’ categories, the more PC2 scores one will get.
+We saw that the more tweets one has made in 'sports\_fandom', 'religion', 'parenting' categories, the more PC2 scores one will get.
 So it is probable that users in cluster3 tweeted more in these categories.
-Recalling the characteristics of cluster3, we can observe ‘religion’, ‘parenting’, ‘sports\_fandom’ are its top 3 intersets, which corresponds with our result of PCA analysis.
+Recalling the characteristics of cluster3, we can observe 'religion', 'parenting', 'sports\_fandom' are its top 3 intersets, which corresponds with our result of PCA analysis.

 ![](HW3_final_files/figure-markdown_strict/3.4.14-1.png)